Knightec-Internal-Product-Team/About/Instructions/Set up Jetson Xavier NX.md

 1. Jetpack 5.1.3 is the latest Jetpack that is compatible with Xavier NX at the time of writing.
 Download the image for SD card here https://developer.nvidia.com/embedded/jetpack-sdk-513 (Orin NX is a newer platform, but since this is a Xavier make sure you pick the right one)
 2. Flash the image to an SD card with Balena etcher. https://etcher.balena.io/

+The first time you start the jetson with the sd card, the boot some times get stuck on "starting configuration process" or similar.
+Then you need to make sure you connect a keyboard and mouse and restart the jetson.
+The GUI should come up after a couple of minutes and you can configure the OS.

 ## Move the OS to NVME SSD
 If the Xavier NX has an SSD attached to its m2 slot, you can move the OS to it since it's usually a bit faster than SD card.
+This process can be done via SSH.

 ## Backup Your Data
 Make sure to back up any important data on your SD card.